Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Brushing and Dental Check-ups

 Regular dental care is crucial for your dog's overall health.
 Brush their teeth daily or at least three times a week using a dog-friendly toothbrush and toothpaste.
 Schedule regular dental check-ups with your vet to monitor their oral health and address any potential issues.
-Additionally, consider offering dental treats or adding dental additives to their water to promote good oral hygiene.
+Additionally, consider offering dental treats or adding dental additives to their water to promote good oral .

 Managing Energy Levels